Rosebery (NSW)

 Rosebery lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Rosebery (NSW) is estimated at around 15,214.
-This reflects an increase of 1,681 people since the 2021 Census, which reported a population of 13,533.
-The change is inferred from AreaSearch's estimate of 14,836 residents following examination of ABS data released in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,882 persons per square kilometer, placing Rosebery in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 12.4% since the 2021 census exceeded both state (7.8%) and Greater Sydney averages, marking it as a growth leader.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Rosebery (NSW) is around 15,214.
+This represents an increase of 1,681 people since the 2021 Census, which reported a population of 13,533.
+The current population was inferred from AreaSearch's estimated resident population of 14,836 in June 2024 and validated new addresses since the Census date.
+This results in a population density ratio of 7,882 persons per square kilometer, placing Rosebery in the top 10% of national locations assessed by AreaSearch.
+The suburb's 12.4% growth rate since the 2021 census exceeded both the state average (7.8%) and Greater Sydney's growth.
+Overseas migration contributed approximately 76.0% of overall population gains in recent periods.

-AreaSearch's projections for Rosebery are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.
-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-Looking ahead, Rosebery is projected to experience above median population growth, with an expected increase of 2,500 persons to 2041, reflecting a total increase of 13.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to population projections, the suburb is expected to grow by 2,501 persons to 2041, reflecting a total increase of 13.9% over the 17-year period.

 Frequently Asked Questions - Population